PeppeL-G/course-material/src/lectures/git-synching/README.md

 In addition to hosting your repositories, these websites usually have many other good-to-have features, such as:

-- Issue tracking (let users report errors they find).
+- Issue tracking (let users report errors they find)
-- Collaboration (give other users read/write access to your repositories).
+- Collaboration (give other users read/write access to your repositories)
 - Continuos Integration
 - ...